raspiblitz/raspiblitz/README.md

 ![SSH9e1](pictures/mainmenu.png)

-And if you scroll down .. you see even more options.
 All options on the main menu will be explained below in the feature documentation.

 *OK .. so from here on out, your RaspiBlitz is ready to play with.*